 1. A line of native deciduous trees are currently present along 343's southern edge, which then transitions into a maintained hay field.
 There are currently no plans to alter this existing green buffer within 100' of the roadway.
-Additional screening shall also be provided within the existing buffer and throughout the SPO.
+Additional screening shall also be provided within 800' of the NYS Route 343 right-of-way, as outlined in the Visual Impact Analysis (Appendix E).
+An updated planting plan has been provided on sheet L100 of the Adaptive Reuse Plan Set, which takes into account the revised primary septic locations.
+This plan shows plantings in the septic reserve areas (which is permitted) and if those reserve areas become necessary to construct, then the landscape screening will be moved, as needed.

-2. As stated above, a row of deciduous trees existing along NYS Route 343.
-No plans are proposed to remove said trees.

-3. Existing vegetation within view of NYS Route 343 will remain.
-Areas within the SPO that require clearing for the construction of new buildings maintain minimal visibility from the roadway and will be provided with additional vegetative buffering.
-As such, proposed development will have no effect on its scenic viewshed.

-4. Additional plantings will be provided per the Planning Board's recommendation on phase-by-phase basis.

-5. The site does not contain any crest or ridge lines that are viewable from a publicly accessible place.
+- 2. As stated above, a row of deciduous trees existing along NYS Route 343.
+No plans are proposed to remove said trees. - 3.
+Existing vegetation within view of NYS Route 343 will remain.
+Areas within the SPO that require clearing for the construction of new buildings maintain minimal visibility from the roadway and will be provided with additional vegetative buffering as outlined in the Visual Impact Analysis (Appendix E).
+As such, proposed development will have no effect on its scenic viewshed. - 4.
+Additional plantings outside of those identified in the Adaptive Reuse Plan Set will be provided per the Planning Board's recommendation as part of Site Plan approval. - 5.
+The site does not contain any crest or ridge lines that are viewable from a publicly accessible place.